Politically Exposed Persons and CBI: Can a PEP Get Approved?

 The short answer is yes, in almost every case.
 The long answer is the point of this post.

-What A Pep Actually Is
+What A PEP Actually Is

 The Financial Action Task Force (FATF) defines three categories: